-Technical debt arises whenever you decide to do something that requires effort to correct at a later date.
+In programming, technical debt arises whenever you make a temporary choice that requires effort to correct at a later date.

 Development teams encounter technical debt for several reasons, both internal and external:

 In short, technical debt is any component that detracts from the value proposition delivered by an agile software project—and there are plenty out there!

 We distinguish 4 types of Technical Debt

 Everything we do affects technical debt and we should be aware of the impact.
 Throughout every sprint, we need to know how much refactoring has been done and how much more is necessary.
 This can be measured by tracking hours spent on refactoring and the size of user stories in the backlog compared to the agile team’s velocity.

 We need to plan for paying off technical debt in every sprint.
 It’s impossible to know the exact consequences of each change until it’s implemented.
 You still have an idea of what needs to happen down the road.
 This ensures that when problems arise, they don’t derail your team’s progress.